Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Do Dogs Lick Other Dogs’ Privates?

+It’s embarrassing when your dog flashes your guests, but it can also be awkward when you have two dogs, and one is a spayed female.
+You’ll have the added dread of watching your pup licking your other dog’s private parts.
 So, why do dogs do this?
-It’s actually fairly normal for male and female dogs to sniff other dogs’ butts, and that sometimes involves licking, too.
+It’s relatively normal for male and female dogs to sniff other dogs’ butts, and that sometimes involves licking, too.
 “The science isn’t entirely clear on what dogs get out of smelling/licking each other in the private area,” Newell says.
 “However, the theory is the dog can learn the [other dog’s] sex and if they are sexually receptive by doing so.”

 “Some dog owners are of the mind that they should let the dogs sort it out.
-The other dog will tell the other dog when they’ve had enough of smelling and licking,” Newell says.
+The dog will tell the other dog when they’ve had enough of smelling and licking,” Newell says.
 “Other times, it’s best to call your dog away if he spends too much time with the other dog.”

 Read more related articles on Dogster.com: